frappe/manual_erpnext_com/manual_erpnext_com/www/contents/human-resources/leave-application.md

 settings.
 See the earlier discussion on [Setting Up Permissions](/contents/setting-up/users-and-permissions) for more info.

-You can also use the [Leave Allocation Tool ](/contents/human-resources/tools/leave-allocation-tool) {next}
+You assign Leaves aginast an Employee check [Leave Allocation](/contents/human-resources/setup/leave-allocation) {next}